You and Your Merchant Identification Number

 If a fraudsters gains access to your MID, they can potentially use it to impersonate you and steal your payments.

-If you’re accepting credit card payments, then you already have a MID, given to you by your acquiring bank when you started working with them.
-Payment services like PayPal and Square don’t always assign individual merchants their own MID, however—transactions get sent to their MID and they route the money to the right user accounts.
+If you’re accepting credit card payments, then you should already have a MID, given to you by your acquiring bank when you started working with them.
+Payment services like PayPal and Square don’t always assign individual merchants their own MID, however.
+Instead, transactions get sent to the MID of the payment platform itself, and they then route the money into the correct account.

-If you need additional MIDs because you’re expanding your business, you can contact your acquirer for information.
+If you need additional MIDs because you’re expanding your business, you can contact your acquirer for information on how to obtain them.

 The other danger is that you can lose the use of your MID, or even have it revoked entirely, if the activity on your account is deemed too risky.
 For most merchants, the biggest risk factors are fraud and chargebacks.
 If you exceed the fraud and chargeback thresholds imposed by your bank or payment processor, you might have your funds placed on reserve while they verify that your transactions are legitimate, or they might put a hold on your ability to process new transactions.